Build log: 3D printer Anycubic Predator Height mod

 General information about this build

-The Predator uses custom 1000mm long aluminium extrusions as the core of the 3 pillar frame.
-These are very similar to the standard aluminium 4080 ‘C-beam’ extrusion which have a 40mm gantry gap, but sport a wider 42mm gap for the gantry plates.
-I didn’t know the dimensions of the Predator frame and instead winged it, which worked out for me after filing down 2mm of the gantry plates drilled holes, so the gantry carriage would fit in the 40mm gap.
-It would have been much easier if i bought a couple standard openbuild gantry carriages instead (but more expensive).
-You can take apart the carriages for the predator and install the rod mounts on the new openbuild carriages.
+The Predator uses custom 1000mm long aluminum extrusions as the core of the 3-pillar frame.
+These are very similar to the standard aluminum 4080 ‘C-beam’ extrusion which have a 40mm gantry gap, but the original extrusions sport a wider 42mm gap for the gantry.
+This worked out for me after filing down 2mm of the holes to mount the gantry wheels, so the original gantry would fit in the 40mm gap.
+It would have been much easier if i bought 3x standard open-build gantry carriages instead (but more expensive).
+You can take apart the carriages for the predator and install the original rod mounts on the new open-build carriages.

 Hardware